aviator-co/av/docs/av-stack-tree.1.md

 ## NAME

-av-stack-tree - Shows the tree of stacked branches
+av-stack-tree - Show the tree of stacked branches

 ## SYNOPSIS